AustinWafula/insydys/README.md

 # insydys
-insydys is a python based exploitation set .
+insydys is a python based exploitation set it generates an executable payload on opening the file  a tcp connection is established with target machine and you are presented with  a shell  .

-#Features
+**Features**

-.Reverse shell
+Reverse shell

-.keystroke extractor
+keystroke extractor

-.remote file encryption and decryption(crypto) .screenshot extractor
+Remote file encryption and decryption(crypto)

+Screenshot extractor

-.remote webcam access
+Remote webcam access

-.remote microphone access
+Remote microphone access

+Grab files

-.grab and upload files
+upload files

 .